d8corp/innet-dom/README.md

 [← back](#index)

-You can show and hide elements with delay.
+You can show and hide elements with a delay.

 ```typescript jsx
 import { Delay } from '@innet/dom'